aliang/relaymyhome/README.md

 * Running the script in standard mode ( **./relaymyhome** ) will now hit the five main Nintendo World addresses and the code HomePass addresses.
 You should be able to run this mode a few times before you run out of streetpasses.
 This mode also provides the opportunity to get any "special" Miis that are generally only available via the official Nintendo World addresses.
 * Running the script in full mode ( **./relaymyhome full** ) will now connect to five random addresses (down from 20), taking a total of 7.5 minutes.
 This provides 30 potential streetpasses, and should fill your 10 slots reliably.
 * Running the script in quick mode ( **./relaymyhome quick** ) will connect to two random addresses, taking a total of three (3) minutes.
 This should quickly fill your 10 streetpasses, but will sometimes return fewer than 10.

+TODO
+====
+* Set the SSID programatically
+* Start Internet Sharing automatically
+* Revert back to whatever state your wifi was in before running the script (i.e. off, on and connected to whatever SSID it was before, etc.)

 Credits
 =======